ralonsoh/openstack_git_mirror/README.md

 git repositories.
 This script can be executed periodically to update the repository list (file "git_repos.txt").

+The OpenStack repositories will be stored in the same directory of this project, where the Python script and the repository list are located.

 Crontab example:
 ```
   # Update git repos